MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 can use this variable to represent an absent or undefined value in commands and scripts.

-PowerShell treats `$null` as an object with a value, that is, as an explicit placeholder, so you can use `$null` to represent an empty value in a series of values.
+PowerShell treats `$null` as an object with a value, or a placeholder, so you can use `$null` to represent an empty value in a collection of values.

 For example, when `$null` is included in a collection, it's counted as one of the objects.